Aeronca Oleo Strut Maintenance

 After moving to a new hangar with a nice level floor, I noticed that the right wing on my Chief sat lower than the left.
 In fact, near the wing tip, there was about a 5 inch difference, measuring from the tip at the aileron straight down to the floor.
 I suspected a weak oleo strut spring on the right side.
 From the experts on the Fearless Aeronca Aviators mailing list and elsewhere, I learned to check a number of things, other than weak springs, that COULD cause the wing-low condition:

 Convinced that the problem probably was a weak spring, I called Safe Air Repair for a pair of new springs and new packing.
 The part number for the springs is 1-2256.
 The packing is part number 1-2119.
 Cost for everything, with shipping, was a little over $100.
 Safe Air Repair had a great reputation for quality and service.
 During March of 2005, Safe Air Repair was sold to Wag Aero and they now carry the Safe Air inventory.
-Univair is another source for parts.
+Univair is another source for parts, and I have been very happy with the quality of their parts.
 Service procedures for the oleo struts are found in the Service Manual, but it helps to know a few tricks not found in the manual.
 Regarding the packing, McMaster-Carr may also be a good source.
 More details about that can be seen further along on this webpage.

 Speaking of parts, when you have things apart, check the condition of the retainer at the top of the oleo strut.
 This is part number 1-316 in the drawing.
 Aeroncateer Carl White passed along the following information: "I've seen some of the aluminum top retainers that did not have a bevel cut on the spring side as well as some of the really old phenolic types.
 Think most of the current replacement items have the bevel.
 If one runs into a retainer that has mushroomed and does not have the bevel, about all that one can do is to use a slide hammer to pull the retainer out of the cylinder past the bushing.
 Several bad things can happen if brute force is required, the worst is that the bronze bushing will be pulled out along with the retainer.
 If this happens, the likelihood of the reuse of the bushing is remote.
 Wish someone smarter than me could figure out a way to remove a damaged retainer without doing harm to the bushing.
 Bushing replacement is not a fun thing .
 By the way, if one encounters one of the original phenolic retainers, I would suggest replacement with the "modern" aluminum type."